OpenWonderLabs/node-switchbot/BLE.md

 }
 ```

-### `SwitchBot` Object
+### `SwitchBotBLE` Object

-The `SwitchBot` constructor takes an argument optionally.
+The `SwitchBotBLE` constructor takes an argument optionally.
 It must be a hash object containing the properties as follows:

 | Property | Type  | Required | Description                                                                             |
 | :------- | :---- | :------- | :-------------------------------------------------------------------------------------- |